yosko99/zyzzstagram/README.md

-# Chat app
+# Zyzzstagram

-Purpose of this project is to practice with Socket.IO and NestJS TypeORM (SQL).
+Purpose of this project is to practice with Socket.IO, NestJS, Prisma (postgresql).

 ## Technologies used: